 Get your snow luggage delivered from the airport to your Nozawa Onsen accommodation using the Ta-Q-Bin service.
 Read here for this simple travel hack.

 We tried a few cafes in Nozawa but the best by far in terms of great coffee, food and a drink after a day at the slopes was the Neo Bar, located next to the main Gongala.
-The Neo Bar is great value and has a cozy and casual atmosphere suitable for everyone.
-Get there before the end of the day crowds rock up at 4pm to get a couch, then enjoy the chilled out vibe with your favourite beverage and yummy crepes – you’ll be in heaven, my perfect way to end a day at the slopes.
+The Neo Bar is of great value and has a cozy and casual atmosphere suitable for everyone.
+Get there before the end of the day crowds rock up at 4 pm to get a couch, then enjoy the chilled out vibe with your favorite beverage and yummy crepes – you’ll be in heaven, my perfect way to end a day at the slopes.

 Nozawa Onsen has many traditional restaurants and bars to try to immerse yourself in Japanese vibes.
-The best from my experience was Hamacho sushi bar (probably the best sashimi and sushi I’ve ever had) and Sobadokoro Daimon which is a small bar which we stumbled upon late at night.
-Sobadokoro Daimon had a chilled out local vibe and served tasty tempura which went with the local beer and hot sake.
+The best from my experience was Hamacho sushi bar (probably the best sashimi and sushi I’ve ever had) and Sobadokoro Daimon which is a small bar that we stumbled upon late at night.
+Sobadokoro Daimon had a chilled-out local vibe and served tasty tempura which went with the local beer and hot sake.

 Download the full Nozawa Onsen the restaurant and bar guide here.